JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Observations Data Processing

 ALMA Band~5 and Band~7 follow-up observations of \cii\ and \oiii\ spectroscopy were carried out on October 17th and 14th 2022, respectively, as a Cycle~8 DDT program (\#2022.A.00022.S, PI: S. Fujimoto).
 The target was a strongly lensed star-forming galaxy, \targ, spectroscopically confirmed at $z=8.496$ with the robust detection of rest-frame optical emission lines including the \oiii$\lambda$4363 line \citep[e.g.,][]{carnall2022, schaerer2022, trump2022, curti2022}.
 Both observations used the Frequency Division Mode, and baseline ranges 15--457~m in the C-3 configuration.
 The mean precipitable water vapour (PWV) was 0.5~mm and 0.4~mm, and the on-source integration times were 85.7~mins and 99.8~mins in Band~5 and Band~7, respectively.
 J0519-4546 was observed as a flux and bandpass calibrator in both observations, while the phase calibration was performed with J0601-7036 and J0635-7516 in Band~5 and Band~7 observations, respectively.

 The ALMA data were reduced and calibrated with the Common Astronomy Software Applications package version 6.4.1.12 (CASA; \citealt{casa2022}) with the pipeline script in the standard manner.
 We imaged the calibrated visibilities using natural weighting, a pixel scale of $0\farcs05$, and a primary beam limit down to 0.2 by running the CASA task {\sc tclean}.
 For cubes, we adopted spectral channel bins of 20, 30, and 40 km~s$^{-1}$ and performed the CLEAN algorithm.
+We confirmed the results unchanged much ($<$10~\%) in the following analyses via the choice of the spectral resolutions, and we used 20~km/s resolution cubes in the following analyses.
 For continuum maps, the {\sc tclean} routines were executed down to the 1$\sigma$ level with a maximum iteration number of 100,000 in the automask mode \citep{kepley2020}.
 We mask the central $\pm120$~km~s$^{-1}$ channels to avoid contamination from the \cii\ and \oiii\ lines in the continuum map.
 The natural weighted images, which maximize the S/N, resulted in the full-width-half-maximum (FWHM) size of the synthesized beam of $1\farcs35\times1\farcs25$ and $0\farcs71\times0\farcs58$ with $1\sigma$ sensitivities for the continuum (line in a 20~km~s$^{-1}$ channel) of 11.6 (225) $\mu$Jy~beam$^{-1}$ and 20.9 (420) $\mu$Jy~beam$^{-1}$ in Band~5 and Band~7, respectively.
 Figure \ref{fig:alma} shows the reduced continuum maps and the line cubes for both ALMA Band~5 and Band~7.
 We summarize the data properties of the continuum maps and the line cubes in Table \ref{tab:obs_summary}.